CQCL/pytket-docs/manual/manual_compiler.rst

 of a CX the effect would be identical: the only difference is the insertion of a diagonal operator, whose effect is unmeasurable.

-This simplification is effected by the :py:meth:`SimplifyMeasured` pass.
+This simplification is effected by the :py:class:`~pytket.passes.SimplifyMeasured` pass.

 Let's illustrate this with a Bell circuit: